Jorge Miguel Ribeiro Pereira

 My research primarily uses seabirds as indicators of global change, spanning topics such as at-sea behaviour, fisheries bycatch, climate change impacts, marine conservation, and animal tracking.

-More recently, I’ve expanded my research to consider extreme climatic events, cross-ecosystem comparisons, integrative approaches across disciplines (e.g. physiology), and global-scale perspectives.
+More recently, I’ve expanded my research to consider extreme climatic events, cross-ecosystem comparisons, integrative approaches across disciplines (e.g. oceanography and physiology), and regional/global-scale perspectives.

 Background